Sammons/programming-intro/docs/00_binary_and_humans.md

 0 * 1000 (10x10x10)
 ```

-A computer would calculate 0123 like this instead:
+A computer would calculate 0123 like this instead.
+They multiply by 2, so each digit represents 1s, 2s, 4s, 8s, 16s, 32s, 64s, 128s with each digit being 0 or 1:

 ```
 1 * 1 +